316austin316/MTAR-GEAR/README.md

 4. **Convert All in Folder**: Convert all MGS4 animations in a folder to the Master Collection format.
 5. **Export MTCM Data Table**: Export the MTCM data table from the MGS4 MTAR file.
 6. **Note**: Some features are experimental and may vary in effectiveness.
 Endian swapping for MGS4 will be implemented in the next version.

+### MGS 2 Tab
+Same format as MC MTAR basically for MGS 3 with one additional button:
+**Convert MGS2 to MGS3**: Convert individual MGS2 animations to the MGS3 MTAR format.
+Very experimental and known to crash game (sorry!).
+Will update if it's possible.

 ## Acknowledgements